 A Letter from the President

-We are grateful for the many men and women who have volunteered their time and expertise to serve on the BCLC board of directors and for our lending partners who have provided the necessary loan funds to support our ministry.
+Thank you to the many men and women who have volunteered their time to serve on BCLC’s Board of Directors and to our lending partners who have provided the necessary loan funds to support our ministry.

 Gerald R. James, Jr.